octaborg/proposals/OCTA-0.md

 13. As a borrower I’m able to accept a loan offer if the conditions are agreeable, and receive the requested funds.

+14. \[Optional\] As a Snapp developer I want to be able to write a Snapp that is capable of applying for loans using OCTA protocol

+15. \[Optional\] As a Snapp developer I want to be able to write a Snapp that is capable of offering loans using OCTA protocol

 ### 3.1.
 Expected Workflow

 <img src="OCTA-0/highlevel-prototype.png" width="806" height="979" alt="highlevel prototype" />